perfectra1n/claude-code-sync/README.md

 - **Version control**: Track changes to your conversations over time
 - **Conflict resolution**: Automatically handles divergent conversation histories

-## What's New in v0.1.1

-Version 0.1.1 introduces several new features based on user feedback:

-- **Bidirectional Sync**: New `sync` command that pulls then pushes in one operation
-- **Branch Support**: Specify which branch to push/pull with `--branch` flag
-- **Attachment Exclusion**: New `--exclude-attachments` flag to sync only .jsonl conversation files
-- **Remote Management**: New `remote` command to view/update git remote configuration
-- **Improved Parser**: Better handling of conversation files without explicit session IDs
-- **Better Git Auth**: Enhanced HTTPS authentication with credential helper support
-- **URL Validation**: Validates remote URLs to prevent common configuration mistakes

-See [CHANGELOG.md](CHANGELOG.md) for full details.

 ## How It Works

 Claude Code stores conversation history locally in `~/.claude/projects/` as JSONL (JSON Lines) files.
 Each project has its own directory, and each conversation is a separate `.jsonl` file.